dougkerr/surveillance/CommunityView/doc/InstallCVDedicated.md

 This will install and configure all the software required to implement your CommunityView server.

+At the end of the installation process, the script will create a private key for the upload user account (the account named in the `up_user` configuration line above), if one does not already exist.
+The installation script will place the key file in the current directory and print an informational message to that effect.
+If your upload machine authenticates itself to the CommunityView server via Public Key authentication, use this key as the upload machine's private key.
+If not, you can ignore this message.

+After running the script, if you find you need to change any of the configuration items, simply edit the configuration file and run the script again.

-If the script encounters errors, examine the error messages and edit the cvserver.conf file as appropriate.
+If the script encounters errors, examine the error messages, edit the cvserver.conf file as appropriate, then re-run the `confcvserver.sh` script.
 If you cannot determine the cause of an error and are a member of Neighborhood Guard, please contact one of the Neighborhood Guard board members for assistance.